-Each citation issued by the Occupational Safety and Health Division includes a reasonable date in which the employer is required to abate the violation.
-NCGS 95-137(a).
-As required by 29 CFR 1903.19 and the Compliance Operations Manual, the employer must notify the Division that abatement has been accomplished through the submittal of the OSHA 2D form, unless the item has been contested.
+Each citation issued by the Occupational Safety and Health Division includes a reasonable date in which the employer is required to abate the violation [NCGS 95-137(a)].
+As required by 29 CFR 1903.19 and the Compliance Operations Manual, the employer must certify to the Division that abatement for each cited item has been accomplished, unless the item has been contested.
 A number of follow-up inspections are also scheduled to determine that previously cited violations have been corrected.